DAGWorks-Inc/burr/docs/getting_started/simple-example.rst

 1. It is an infinite loop!
 It is meant to pause for new prompt input.
 2. We're just using the function names as the action names.
 You can also name them if you want ``with_actions(human_input=human_input, ai_response=ai_response)``.
 3. We start it with an empty ``chat_history`` state field
-4. It utilizes a `builder pattern <https://en.wikipedia.org/wiki/Builder_pattern#:~:text=The%20builder%20pattern%20is%20a,Gang%20of%20Four%20design%20patterns>`_ -- this is a bit old-school (comes from the java days), but is an easy/modular way to express your appliaction
+4. It utilizes a `builder pattern <https://en.wikipedia.org/wiki/Builder_pattern#:~:text=The%20builder%20pattern%20is%20a,Gang%20of%20Four%20design%20patterns>`_ -- this is a bit old-school (comes from the java days), but is an easy/modular way to express your application

 Finally, we can run the application -- it gives back multiple pieces of information but all we'll use is the state.